Gender Justice League

 Gender Justice League (GJL) is an advocacy group for transgender, genderqueer, nonbinary, and gender non-conforming individuals in Washington State in the United States.
 The group advocates for transgender legal, political, and medical rights as well as participating in protests, awareness raising, and fundraising events.

 History

 Gender Justice League was founded in 2012 by transgender activists and allies.
 In 2013 they organized the first Trans Pride Seattle, which has since taken place annually in June.

 Focuses

 SafeHouse Program

-Gender Justice League's SafeHouse program provides shelter and financial assistance services to transgender and gender diverse people who have experienced gender-based violence and houselessness in King county and along the Olympic peninsula.
+Gender Justice League's Community Security Program provides safety planning, resource navigation, and financial assistance services to transgender and gender diverse people who have experienced gender-based violence in Washington State.

 Legal discrimination

 Public Accommodation

 One focus of Gender Justice League is curbing legislation that prohibits transgender individuals from using the bathroom that aligns with their gender identity rather than their sex assigned at birth, otherwise known as bathroom bills.
 Washington currently has a law that protects transgender individual's rights in public bathrooms, but GJL's activists are concerned about petitions that are trying to get rid of these laws and legal initiatives to overrule them.